 Additionally, Srage said that he believes the use of AI and blockchain in the fitness industry is a natural progression of the technology, which is already being used in healthcare and other sectors.

 “We’re at an inflection point in terms of digital going into different industries.
 All these technologies are starting to impact traditional or legacy industries,” he said.
 “It’s now starting to enable other industry players, who need to implement these digital strategies.”

 For Fit Box Group, which has two gyms and a promotion company in Dubai and has plans to expand into Saudi Arabia next year, the technology is being used to serve as a “differentiator” with other fitness providers.

 “Digital is now an integral part of everyone’s life,” said founder and chief trainer Milad Saadati.
-“Making digital part of the client journey will enhance their experience significantly and extend it globally.”For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“Making digital part of the client journey will enhance their experience significantly and extend it globally.”tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.